chriskormaris/Connect4/README.md

 5) Run "Gui.java".
 Other mains exist in these classes: "Main", "GuiHumanVSHuman", "GuiHumanVSAi", "GuiAiVSAi".

 ** A ".jar" executable, compiled with Java 8, is included as well.
+Java 7 and above is required to run.
 Have fun!!